This set of Manufacturing Processes Questions and Answers for Experienced people focuses on “Electro-Chemical Machining – 5”.

 d) High current

-Explanation: If work surface finish is important, high machining voltage, dilute electrolyte and a small gap between workpiece and the tool should be employed instead of low voltage and concentrated electrolyte.
+Explanation: If work surface finish is important, high machining voltage, dilute electrolyte and a small gap between the workpiece and the tool should be employed instead of low voltage and concentrated electrolyte.

 Sanfoundry Global Education & Learning Series – Manufacturing Processes.